Explore health content from A to Z.

 I need information about...

-Drinking a small amount of alcohol isn’t harmful unless you are pregnant.
-That's because any alcohol you drink also affects your baby.
+No amount of alcohol use is known to be safe during pregnancy.
+Any alcohol you drink also affects your baby.
 Sometimes, even a small amount of alcohol may cause birth defects.
 One serious type of birth defect is known as fetal alcohol syndrome.
+If you are planning to become pregnant, don't drink alcohol.
 Talk to your health care provider.
 He or she can help you learn more.

 Fetal alcohol syndrome is not a single birth defect.
 Instead, it is a group of problems that include: